mesosphere/dcos-docs-site/pages/ksphere/konvoy/partner-solutions/openebs/index.md

 Edit the `filter configuration` for the `node device manager` in the `openebs-operator-x.y.z.yaml` file to the following.

-**Note:** The devices that the worker nodes have attached from the Konvoy install, here `/dev/nvme0n1,/dev/nvme1n1`, maybe different in your case.
-You can find out the device names by ssh'ing into one of the worker nodes and using the `lsblk` command.
+<p class="message--note"><strong>NOTE: </strong> The devices that the worker nodes have attached from the Konvoy install, here <tt>/dev/nvme0n1,/dev/nvme1n1</tt>, may be different in your case.
+You can find out the device names by SSHing into one of the worker nodes and using the <tt>lsblk</tt> command.</p>

 ```
 ...